Opening Doors for Children and Families with Autism

 community, NECC continues to be able to provide critical

-services to the those effected by autism.
+services to those affected by autism.